lericson/pylibmc/docs/reference.rst

       not a key exists depends on the version of libmemcached and memcached used.

+   .. method:: serialize(value) -> bytestring, flag

+      Serialize a Python value to bytes *bytestring* and an integer *flag* field for storage in memcached.
+The default implementation has special cases for bytes, ints/longs, and bools, and falls back to pickle for all other objects.
+Override this method to use a custom serialization format, or otherwise modify the behavior.

+      *flag* is exposed by libmemcached.
+In this context, it adds flexibility in terms of encoding schemes: for example, objects *a* and *b* of different types may coincidentally encode to the same *bytestring*, just so long as they encode with different values of *flag*.
+If distinct values always encode to different byte strings (for example, when serializing all values with pickle), *flag* can simply be set to a constant.

+   .. method:: deserialize(bytestring, flag) -> value

+      Deserialize *bytestring*, stored with *flag*, back to a Python object.
+      Override this method (in concert with ``serialize``) to use a custom serialization format, or otherwise modify the behavior.

+      Raise ``CacheMiss`` in order to simulate a cache miss for the relevant key, i.e., ``get`` will return None and ``get_multi`` will omit the key from the returned mapping.
+This can be used to recover gracefully from version skew (e.g., retrieving a value that was pickled by a different, incompatible code version).

    .. data:: behaviors

       The behaviors used by the underlying libmemcached object.
 See